IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

-    "fill_value","value used to fill pixels at the image edges, when using fill_percent.","None" "Nikon_file","Name of or path to a Nikon parameter .xtekct file to read parameters from, see section on Nikon file for more detailed explanation.","None" "FFNorm","Flag to perform flat-field normalization on output images","False" "image_format","This option allows you to select the image format for the final output.
+    "fill_value","value used to fill pixels at the image edges, when using fill_percent.","None" "Nikon_file","Name of or path to a Nikon parameter .xtekct file to read parameters from, see section on Nikon file for more detailed explanation.","None" "image_format","This option allows you to select the image format for the final output.
     If it is omitted (or set to :code:`None`) the output defaults to a series of tiff images.
     However, when this option is set the code outputs each projection in any format supported